 How to Bet on the Stock Market Going Down

 Do you know how to bet on the stock market going down?
-No one can predict the fall of the market.
+Strategies such as naked put buying is very profitable if you choose direction properly.
+If you’re looking for more risk management strategies then call credit spreads and put debit spreads are also really good ways to profit when the market is falling.
+No one can predict the downturn of the market.
 However, patterns and trend lines can go a long way in helping to predict a fall in the stock market.

 Sometimes there are corrections that can cause people to think the market is going into a recession.
 That isn’t the case.
 So if you’re going to bet on the stock market going down, make sure you have proper risk management.